mingzhao1103/Marriage_Stata/README.md

 #### Research Statement

-- By applying Survival Analysis, this paper examines the effects of education on marriage transition for men and women by urban-rural residence during different economic-reform periods.
+- By applying Survival Analysis, this paper examines the effects of education on marriage transition for men and women by urban-rural residence in different periods of economic reform.

 #### Outline